 Determined not to panic, we took a deep breath and tried a new approach.
 We got out a can of pepper, poured some in Regyn's hand and told her to sniff it very closely so she could see how good it smelled.
 She sniffed and sniffed and sniffed--nothing.
 So we took her down into our unfinished basement and began sweeping up a storm.
 Her eyes began burning from all of the dust, Dan and I were sneezing like crazy, but Regyn's nose must have been too plugged from the bead to be affected at all.

 We were running out of options.
 We had tried all logical solutions; now it was time to try some irrational ones.
-Out came the vaccuum cleaner.
+Out came the vacuum cleaner.
 By this time, Regyn's level of cooperation was registering in the negative.
 She just wanted to be left alone, but each new attempt at dislodging that stubborn bead only made Dan and I more determined we were going to win this battle.
-I gratefully left to play volleyball and when I came back over an hour later, Dan looked dejected adn Regyn was snoring on the couch.
+I gratefully left to play volleyball and when I came back over an hour later, Dan looked dejected and Regyn was snoring on the couch.
 I was determined to not let her go to sleep with that bead up her nose.
 Visions of it making its way down her throat and into her lungs kept creeping into my head, so although two different doctors we called said it was not an emergency and to let her sleep, I had a hard time letting it go.

 Dan had researched more options on the Internet while I was gone playing volleyball and said he had one more trick to try--the "kissing method."
 I was obviously desperate because I laid my sleeping child on my lap, plugged one side of her nose, and blew as hard as I could into her mouth, hoping to blow the obnoxious bead out.
 Much to my dismay, what came out was not the bead, but a whole lot of snot.
 I found my entire cheek plastered with the green, gooey stuff.
 Dan and I both tried this method a few more times, before I gave up, put my poor child to bed, and jumped in the shower to scrub my face.